 - Nocturia or frequent nighttime urination can disrupt sleep.
-It may be caused by hormonal imbalances or diseases of the urinary tract.
-It is important to seek immediate medical advice if this problem is accompanied by pain or bleeding.
+It may result from hormonal imbalances or diseases of the urinary tract.
+It is essential to seek immediate medical advice if pain or bleeding accompanies this problem.

-- Parasomnias are a group of sleep disorders that cause abnormal movements and behaviors, and which include nightmares, sleepwalking and sleep talking, teeth grinding and clenching, and bedwetting.
+- Parasomnias are a group of sleep disorders that cause abnormal movements and behaviors, including nightmares, sleepwalking and sleep talking, teeth grinding and clenching, and bedwetting.

-Sometimes a sleep disorder may be a sign of another medical problem and which is resolved when the underlying cause is diagnosed and treated.
-If a sleep disorder isn’t caused by another condition, a combination of lifestyle changes and medical treatments can normally treat it.
+Sometimes, a sleep disorder may signify another medical problem, which your doctor can resolve after diagnosing and treating the underlying cause.
+If another condition doesn’t cause a sleep disorder, a combination of lifestyle changes and medical treatments can typically treat it.

-It is important to see a physician or our midtown internal medicine doctor to receive a diagnosis and treatment if you suspect you may have a sleep disorder.
+It is essential to see a physician or our midtown internal medicine doctor to receive a diagnosis and treatment if you suspect you may have a sleep disorder.

 Diagnosing Sleep Disorders in Midtown NYC and New York’s Upper East Side

-Initially, primary care physicians will perform a physical exam, and we will need to know your symptoms and your medical history.
+Initially, internal medicine NYC physicians will perform a physical exam, and we will need to know your symptoms and medical history.
 Specific tests can help to diagnose sleep disorders, and which include:

-A sleep study or polysomnography is used to evaluate your body movements, brainwaves, and oxygen levels while you sleep and to determine how badly sleep is disrupted.
-It can be very useful when diagnosing sleep apnea and the degree of its severity.
+A sleep study, or polysomnography, aims at evaluating your body movements, brainwaves, and oxygen levels while you sleep and determine how badly something disrupts it.
+It can be beneficial when diagnosing sleep apnea and the degree of its severity.

-This is a test that assesses electrical activity in the brain, and which can detect any problems.
+An electroencephalogram is a test that assesses the brain’s electrical activity and can detect any problems.

-A blood test can diagnose any underlying health problems and is frequently used to diagnose narcolepsy.
+A blood test can help diagnose any underlying health problems.

 Once NYC primary care physicians have a diagnosis, we can determine which sleep disorders treatment will best suit your needs.